anikolaevskiy/Test-automation-agent/README.md

 # Test Automation Agent

-An experimental autonomous testing agent that uses a Large Language Model (LLM) to drive a browser through [Model Context Protocol](https://github.com/modelcontextprotocol) (MCP) tools.
-The project demonstrates how screenshot analysis and tool execution can be combined to validate a user scenario end‑to‑end.
+An experimental autonomous testing agent that uses a Large Language Model (LLM) to drive applications through [Model Context Protocol](https://github.com/modelcontextprotocol) (MCP) tools.
+The repository ships with a Playwright‑based implementation for web browsers but the architecture allows plugging in other adapters, for example an Appium MCP for mobile apps.

 ## How it works

-1. **Screenshot** – the agent captures the current browser view using a Playwright powered MCP tool.
+1. **Observe** – the agent captures the current application view through an MCP tool.
+In this sample the Playwright MCP returns web page screenshots.
 2. **Reason** – the screenshot and test context are sent to the LLM which decides which tool to invoke next.
 3. **Act** – the chosen tool is executed (e.g. `click_xy` or `finish`) and the loop continues until the model stops the scenario or the action limit is reached.

 The decision making lives entirely in the LLM while all side effects are performed by MCP tools.
-This separation keeps the orchestration simple and allows each side to evolve independently.
+This separation keeps the orchestration simple and allows the automation layer (Playwright, Appium, etc.) to evolve independently from the agent core.

 ## Configuration